-Making the colorful yoga-mat continents involved a painstaking cut-out project where I glued together long strips of translucent baking paper, attached it to a huge, 2 x 1.4 meter world map in the main hallway of my school, got help from a 6th grade class to trace all the land masses and islands from this map, cut out the continents and then transferred the pattern paper continents on to yoga mats, resulting in some beautiful, Montessori-code colored continents.
+Making the colorful yoga-mat continents involved a painstaking cut-out project where I glued together long strips of translucent baking paper, attached it to a huge, 2 x 1.4 meter world map in the main hallway of my school, got help from a 6th grade class to trace all the land masses and islands from this map, cut out the continents and then transferred the pattern paper continents on to yoga mats, finally cutting those out, to produce some beautiful, Montessori-code colored continents.
 Using a blue sheet “ocean” background, the kids (featured in all the photos in this post) used the map to recreate a world continent map of their own.

 The process involved talking about colors and especially shapes, and having the kids recreate the shapes using gestures and their bodies themselves.
 Once they were able to conceptualize the shape and form of each continent, I asked them to place those continents on to the blue sheet.
 I asked them to try to remember the position of each continent in relation to the others, and to space them as correctly as possible.
 We then looked at the world map as an answer key to see how correctly they had “re-created the world.”